faddah/node-forecast-io-serve/README.md

 * Humidity now showing as percentage.
 * Unicode string chars now printing out ok in terminal CLI, just need to make sure character encoding in terminal is set always to UTF.
 * forecast.js now has optional forEach() code to call other module callback functions *(commented out; it's faster, but does not work as well as async.eachSeries())*.
+* Added in a number of appropriate line breaks in console.log() print outs and and corrected error messages for servers so they are now consistent for both forecast.io and geonames.org.
 * Start creating a front-end, perhaps in Angular.JS with some Twitter-Bootstrap — get coding!
 * Future version ideas — maybe other country postal codes also?